 Cloud complexities will continue to grow.
 The widespread adoption of cloud-native computing, micro-service-based architectures, containers, and serverless has led to an explosion in the number of ways that people and non-people identities can access sensitive data in public clouds.
 While this leads to incredible innovation, if ungoverned, it leads to a boatload of risk.
 Many CISOs must address the need for modern cloud-native organizations to find and prevent vulnerabilities tied to interrelationships between identity (people and non-people) and data.

 Finding and eliminating complex identity and data access risks, in a way that aligns with how applications are developed today is a big challenge for security teams.
-Many CISOs struggle with operational workflow and remediation which prevent them from integrating seamlessly to eliminate risk in complex environments.
+Whether in Azure, GCP or AWS, a CISO can struggle with operational workflow and remediation which prevents them from integrating seamlessly to eliminate risk in complex environments.
 Early cloud security systems have focused on simpler cloud network setups and sent too many alarms to the wrong teams.
 The CISO teams think that a new cloud security model needs to be heavily focused on identity and data.

 Building on the success of this boardroom session, we’re looking forward to ongoing, productive conversations that have focused on key data security issues including compliance, data governance, identities, and more.
-With this evolution underway, it is clear that leaders are reinventing how they govern and secure in this “new world” and we are here to help.
+With this evolution underway, it is clear that leaders are reinventing how they govern and secure in this “new world” and we are here to help any Azure, GCP and AWS functioning CISO.